2018, Apr 26, Thu — 2018, Apr 29, Sun

 When in the eighteenth century drums were prohibited in North America—partly in fear that enslaved Africans and African Americans would use them as a means to organize revolts—the instruments disappeared, but not the drumming.
-Instead of using instruments, people then drummed on barrels and with spoons and the “pattin’ juba” (also known as the “hambone”) arose.
+Instead of using instruments, people then drummed on barrels and with spoons and “pattin’ juba” (also known as the “hambone”) was developed.
 This dance that uses the entire body as a drum introduced the roles given to the various frequencies that were later transferred to the bass drum, snare and hi-hat.

 The first proto-jazz dance orchestras of the late nineteenth century performed with multiple drummers, each playing on one drum.
 Then, in 1918, the Ludwig Drum Company in Chicago put the first drum set on the market with bass drum, snare, hi-hat, tom toms and cymbals.
 With two foot-pedals, drummers were now able to play four instruments at one time.
 Similar to “pattin’ juba,” now only one body was responsible for the beat.

 HKW curator Detlef Diederichsen explores the music of the past 100 years and traces leitmotifs of pop history from unexpected perspectives.